dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

+In this example, I build one view upon another, but we also have a comprehensible representation in without the view.
+For example, if our projectional editor lacks support for rationals, users would still see the `[-4 #6 rational]` representation.
+This is convenenient for iterative development of extensible views.
+Further, if carefully designed our views such as `[7 int-neg]` should be normal forms such that we can also render `-7` as an *output* from a computation.
+This may involve careful use of arity annotations.

-This builds one view upon another, which is convenient for extending views.
-If our view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.
-Relative to built-in number support, there is some storage overhead - but it's relatively minor at larger scales (and compresses well).
-Besides numeric towers, editable views could feasibly support lists and matrices, continuation-passing style, Haskell-inspired do-notation, generators with yield, and other features.
+Besides numeric towers, editable views could feasibly support lists and matrices, monadic programming, and other features.
 Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
-Embedded comments can also be represented, e.g. `("comment")` via `"comment"(a2)d`.
+Embedded comments can also be represented, e.g. as a view of `"comment"(a2)d`.

-A projectional editor can display multiple definitions at once, allowing users to work on related code.
-If we wish, we could explicitly represent edit sessions within the dictionary, such that `[foo][bar][baz]` is rendered and edited as a file that displays all three definitions.
-We could also use prefix-oriented sessions, e.g. such that all words under `foo-*` are displayed as a spreadsheet or worksheet.
-(See [application models](ApplicationModel.md).)
+Besides textual views, projectional editors can support graphical editor-viewer widgets.
+For example, to edit a color or date-time, we might provide a color-picker or calendar widget.
+Intriguingly, we can support multiple widgets for a given volume of code, with an edit in one reactively affecting the others.
+Further, we can feasibly support *specialized* view or editor widgets for an application's data model - thus providing Awelon's version of a GUI application front end.

+Our projectional editors may further support views of the dictionary, not just views of a specific program.
+Ad-hoc sessions could perhaps be encoded as `[foo][bar][baz]`, loading all three definitions into an editor.
+But we can also use structured sessions, e.g. render `foo-c1`, `foo-b3`, etc. as a spreadsheet `foo` with each cell as a separate word.
+A REPL or notebook application might use a word per line, implicitly continuing the prior line (e.g. `:repl-3 repl-2 command3`).

 ### Namespaces